paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

+- Allow comments in `lc.lc`.

+- Disassemble `lc` and see how many instructions are encodable by `lc`.

 - Try to see if you can come up with an elf template.
 It would look like a list of bytes.
 What you would need to do is just add some bytes at position x and fix some fields based on the length of x.
 This will answer the question of how